Midi-Pyrénées is very rich with diverse outstanding natural and man made landmarks. Highlights of this region are:

 Other natural landmarks

 - Fontestorbes intermittent spring – Ariège.
-A powerful stream, leaving a cave.
+A powerful stream flowing out from a cave.
 Power of the stream fluctuates from 20 to 3,500 l/s, with historical measured maximum 9,300 l/s.

 - Grande Cascade de Gavarnie – Hautes-Pyrénées.
 422 m tall waterfall, the tallest in France.
 Tallest single drop – 281 m.
 Located in Cirque de Gavarnie.